ISO 27001 Context of Organisation: Context Generator | Template | Guide

 Who is responsible for ISO 27001 Context of Organisation?

-Responsibility will vary from company to company but usually the ISO 27001 context of organisation is the responsibility of the information security manager.
+Responsibility will vary from company to company, but usually, the ISO 27001 context of organisation is the responsibility of the information security manager.
+However, top management must remain accountable for its approval and strategic alignment.

 What is the ISO 27001 Context of Organisation Principle?

-Internal and external issues as well as the requirements of interested parties should be addressed directly in the information security management system (ISMS)
+The core principle is that internal and external issues, as well as the requirements of interested parties, should be addressed directly in the information security management system (ISMS).
+This ensures that the system is not generic but tailored to the specific environment of the business.

 How do you identify internal issues?

-You identify internal issues by conducing analysis and working to the best practice ISO 27001 context of organisation template that is populated with common examples.
+You identify internal issues by conducting analysis and working to the best practice ISO 27001 context of organisation template that is populated with common examples.
+Focus on areas you can control, such as company culture, resource availability, and governance structures.

 How do you identify external issues?

-You identify external issues by conducing analysis and working to the best practice ISO 27001 context of organisation template that is populated with common examples.
+You identify external issues by conducting analysis and working to the best practice ISO 27001 context of organisation template that is populated with common examples.
+These are typically factors outside your control, such as new laws, economic shifts, or the competitive landscape.

 How do you identify interested parties?

-There are many tools and techniques to identify interested parties including doing a stakeholder analysis.
+There are many tools and techniques to identify interested parties, including doing a stakeholder analysis.
+Think about everyone who has a stake in your business: customers, employees, suppliers, regulators, and even the public.

 Where can I get an ISO 27001 Context of Organisation Template?